Evolution of Gaussian Concentration Bounds under Diffusions: Further applications of the distance Gaussian moment

-In this section, we consider diffusions which do not come down from infinity as strongly as in Theorem \ref{thm-descente}, for example the Ornstein-Uhlenbeck process.
-The setting is that of stochastic differential equations on $\R^d$ given by
+In this section, we consider diffusions which do not come down from infinity as strongly as in Theorem \ref{thm-descente} (for example the Ornstein-Uhlenbeck process).
+We use a confining condition on the drift, which allows to give better estimates on the constants $D_t$ and $D_\infty$ than in Section \ref{sec:general-results-propagation-GCB}.

-where the vector field $b$ and the matrix-valued $\sigma$ are regular in $x,t$.
-We assume that, for any given initial condition $x_0$, the solution exists, is unique and defined for all times.
-This generalizes the coupling setting of Theorem 4.2, {\em i.e.}, we impose a more general confining condition on the drift $b(x,t)$ and allow the covariance matrix $\sigma(x,t)$ to depend on time and location.

 \begin{theorem} Assume that $\alpha>0$, $\beta>0$ and $\theta>0$ such that, for all $x\in\R^d$ and $t\geq 0$

 and